Last Updated on May 12, 2021 by

 How Does Masculinity Affect Men’s Health?

 This can be a contentious topic.
-While it is true that many women find muscularity attractive, the fact remains that having an excessive musculature does not often bode well for their health or physical appearance.
+While it is true that many women find muscularity attractive, the fact remains that having excessive musculature does not often bode well for their health or physical appearance.
 For example, excessively large muscles can lead to cardiovascular problems such as high blood pressure and decreased lung capacity due to chest tightness experienced during exercise.
-This may also contribute towards other issues including back pain and neck strain after weightlifting routines which overwork certain muscle groups while neglecting others in order to maintain aesthetics before more important factors like building functional strength are addressed at all when getting into any fitness routine geared towards achieving long-term results via increased lean muscle mass rather than just bulking up with heavyweights on short time intervals aimed at maximizing size.
+This may also contribute to other issues including back pain and neck strain after weightlifting routines which overwork certain muscle groups while neglecting others in order to maintain aesthetics before more important factors like building functional strength are addressed at all when getting into any fitness routine geared towards achieving long-term results via increased lean muscle mass rather than just bulking up with heavyweights on short time intervals aimed at maximizing size.

 – Building a lean frame may be more important than having large muscles for women because they’re not looking to attract male attention via brute strength, but rather rely on their femininity and natural beauty in order to garner the attention of potential suitors.
-In fact, some studies have shown that men are attracted to higher-pitched voices which can come about when there’s lower testosterone levels present in females as well as smaller faces with feminine features such as rounder cheeks and fuller lips along with other attractive traits like intelligence or being emotionally available which will appeal to both genders instead of just one based off looks alone.
+In fact, some studies have shown that men are attracted to higher-pitched voices which can come about when there are lower testosterone levels present in females as well as smaller faces with feminine features such as rounder cheeks and fuller lips along with other attractive traits like intelligence or being emotionally available which will appeal to both genders instead of just one based off looks alone.

 Do Women Like Muscular Men Or Not So Much?

 There is no clear-cut answer to this question, which makes it all the more difficult.
 The bottom line is that men are attracted to women based on their looks and many women believe that if they want a man’s attention then they need to look attractive while doing so as well.
 This means toning up with weight lifting or other exercises in order for them to be visible from afar but not looking like the Hulk either.
 Women may also choose different hairstyles or clothing styles in order to draw attention towards themselves without being too obvious about it–but there are some who would disagree with the idea of “faking” beauty just because you’re trying to catch a man.
-In fact, according to studies done by evolutionary psychologists, the muscular man may have a more negative effect on women than positive because it can make them look like they’re not as strong and powerful.
+In fact, according to studies done by evolutionary psychologists, muscular man may have a more negative effect on women than positive because it can make them look like they’re not as strong and powerful.

 A lot of people will disagree with this statement though, which makes it all the more difficult.
 The bottom line is that men are attracted to women based on their looks and many women believe that if they want a man’s attention then they need to look attractive while doing so as well.
 This means toning up with weight lifting or other exercises in order for them to be visible from afar but not looking like the Hulk either–but there are some who would disagree with the idea of “faking” beauty just because you’re trying to catch a man.